Classical and Quantum Mechanics via Lie algebras: Unitary representations of and

 Since the group $SU(2)$ is compact and simply connected \at{define this in the Lie group chapter!} there is a one-to-one correspondence between the representations of the group and the representations of the Lie algebra $su(2)\cong so(3)$.
 The Lie algebra consists of antihermitian matrices but multiplying them by $i$ we obtain Hermitian matrices and we may use the Pauli matrices to describe $su(2)$.
 Finding all representations of the Lie algebra $su(2)$ therefore gives all representations of $SU(2)$.

 We put $t_i = \shalf \sigma_i$ for $i=1,2,3$ and define $L_\pm = (t_1\pm i t_2)$ and obtain a triangulated algebra with trivial center;

 In a unitary representation we require that $t_3$ is Hermitian and $L_{\pm}^{*}=L_\mp$.
 If $v$ is an eigenvector of $t_3$ with eigenvalue $\alpha$, then $L_-v$ is an eigenvector of $t_3$ with eigenvalue $\alpha-1$.
-For a finite-dimensional representation we cannot lower the eigenvalue forever and hence there exists a vector $v$ with $L_-v=0$.

-Assume that we have $t_3 v=\alpha v$ for some complex number $\alpha$.
+For a finite-dimensional representation we cannot lower the eigenvalue forever and hence there exists a vector $v$ with $L_-v=0$. \at{That seems an unnecessarily obscure way to do it.
+(It depends on, among other things, the fact that eigenvectors of a self-adjoint operator corresponding to distinct eigenvalues are orthogonal.)
+Instead, if one examines simultaneous eigenvalues of $\J^2$ and $J_z$, the existence of such a vector can be derived in a few lines as an elementary consequence of being in a unitary representation.} Assume that we have $t_3 v=\alpha v$ for some complex number $\alpha$.
 Acting on $v$ with $L_+$ we get vectors with eigenvalues $\alpha,\alpha+1,\alpha+2,\ldots$.
 Again this series has to terminate.
 Thus, there is an eigenvector $w$ with eigenvalue $\alpha+N$ that is annihilated by $L_+$.
 Since $t_3$ is Hermitian, vectors with different eigenvalues are orthogonal and hence linearly independent.
 Thus the $N+1$ vectors with eigenvalues $\alpha,\ldots,\alpha+N$ form an irreducible representation.
 The trace of $t_3$ is zero, since $\tr t_3=-i\tr (t_1t_2-t_2t_1)$.
 But then the sum of the eigenvalues should vanish:

 It follows that $\alpha=-N/2$.
 Therefore the eigenvalues are the integers $-\frac{N}{2},-\frac{N}{2}+1,\ldots,\frac{N}{2}-1,\frac{N}{2}$.
 Conversely, for all integers $N$ we find a representation by giving vectors $e_\alpha$ with $-N/2\leq \alpha \leq N/2$ and defining the action of $t_3$ and $L_\pm$ by the above rules.
 We then recover $t_1$ and $t_2$ by $t_1=\frac{1}{2}(L_++L_-)$ and $t_2=\frac{1}{2i}(L_+-L_-)$.
 We can thus label the finite-dimensional representations of $su(2)$ by half-integers $j =0,1/2,1,3/2,2,\ldots$.
 We denote them by $D_j$; note that we have $j=N/2$.
 The dimension of the representation $D_j$ is $2j+1$ and the eigenvalues of $t_3$ are $-j,-j+1,\ldots,j-1,j$.
 The Casimir $J^2$ defined by